Avidyne Corporation: History

 President and CEO Daniel J. Schwinn founded Avidyne in 1994.
 Avidyne pioneered the standalone MFD market when they certified their first Flight Situation Display system in 1997.
-Avidyne's FlightMax Entegra line was released in 2003—the first big-glass flight deck system for light general aviation aircraft.
+Avidyne's FlightMax Entegra line was first released in 2003 in the Cirrus SR22—the first big-glass flight deck system for light general aviation aircraft.
 On November 3, 2005, Avidyne Corporation and Ryan International Company announced a merger of the two companies.
 Ryan International was founded in 1981 by CEO Paul Ryan, inventor of the Stormscope weather system.

 Avidyne was recognized as Avionics Magazine's "Small Manufacturer of the Year" and was inducted into the Avionics Magazine Hall of Fame in 1999.
 Avidyne received the NASA 2001 Commitment to Excellence Award for their work on the AGATE HITS program for their work on “Highway in the Sky” (HITS) display technology, as part of NASA's AGATE (Advanced General Aviation Transport Experiments) Alliance.
 Avidyne successfully demonstrated HITS technology at EAA AirVenture 2001 in Oshkosh, Wisconsin.
 In 2017, Avidyne Corporation certified Synthetic Vision capability for all of its IFD-Series GPS-based Flight Management Systems.
+Avidyne achieved FAA certification for its Vantage retrofit glass panel in Cirrus SR2x aircraft in 2025.